Small-$x$ Asymptotics of the Leading-Twist Flavor Singlet Quark TMDs: Transversity and Pretzelocity TMDs

-{\it Transversity and pretzelosity} $\phantom{A}$ Let us now turn to the chiral-odd TMDs.
-We begin with the transversity TMD, $h_{1T}$, where we find the following expression in terms of flavor singlet polarized dipole amplitudes \cite{Kovchegov:2018zeq,Santiago:2023rfl}
+Applying the LCOT method, involving the propagation of an antiquark through the final state cut, to this operator yields the following expression in terms of flavor singlet polarized dipole amplitudes: \cite{Santiago:2023rfl}

-where we have introduced two impact-parameter integrated dipole amplitudes, $H^{1 T}$ and $H^{2 T}$.
-These two dipole amplitudes contain operators corresponding to a spin-dependent exchange of a quark anti-quark pair between the fast moving quark and the parent hadron.
-Their initial conditions are analogous to that of Reggeon exchange (cf. \cite{Kirschner:1983di,Kirschner:1985cb,Kirschner:1994vc,Kirschner:1994rq,Griffiths:1999dj,Itakura:2003jp}).

-For the pretzelosity, $h_{1T}^{\perp}$, we find an expression in terms of dipole amplitudes which are essentially the same as those entering Eq.~\eqref{trans_singlet_simp} for the transversity TMD.
-Hence, they have the same small-$x$ asymptotics.
-The pair of dipole amplitudes for each TMD obey identical, decoupled evolution equations of the form

-with $\Gamma^{1 T}$ the neighbor dipole amplitude employed to impose lifetime ordering constraints in the evolution (see Section D of \cite{Kovchegov:2015pbl}).
-This equation can be solved analytically (see the Supplemental Material), and it can be shown that the neighbor dipole behaves identically to $H^{1T}$, so the term in square brackets in \eq{sub_lead_trans_ev} vanishes, and the evolution equations reduce to